ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc13_emergency_account_mgmt_approvals/README.md

 ## Parameters

-- `s3ObjectPath` - S3 path to the attestation letter object (required)
+- `s3ObjectPath` - S3 path to the Emergency Account Management Procedure Approvals object (required)
 - `ExecutionRoleName` - The role name that the function will assume (default: `AWSA-GCLambdaExecutionRole`)
 - `AuditAccountID` - The AWS account ID for the audit account (default: current account)